se-edu/addressbook-level4/docs/UserGuide.md

 Examples:

-* `edit 1 p/91234567 e/johndoe@yahoo.com`
+* `edit 1 p/91234567 e/johndoe@yahoo.com`<br>
-`(Edits the phone number and email address of the 1st person to be 91234567 and johndoe@yahoo.com respectively)`
+  Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@yahoo.com` respectively

 * `edit 2 Betsy Crower t/`
-`(Edits the name of the 2nd person to be Betsy Crower and clears all existing tags)`
+  Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags)

 ### 2.5.
 Finding all persons containing any keyword in their name: `find`